profjsb/deepCR/docs/index.rst

 ```

 For detailed descriptions and requirements of currently available models, please visit the model_zoo page below.

-Contributing
-^^^^^^^^^^^^

-We are very interested in getting bug fixes, new functionality, and new trained models from the community (especially for ground-based imaging and spectroscopy).
-Please fork this repo and issue a PR with your changes.
-It will be especially helpful if you add some tests for your changes.

 If you run into any issues, please don't hesitate to `open an issue on GitHub
 <https://github.com/profjsb/deepCR/issues>`_.